ByronAP/FileHasher/README.md

 # FileHasher
-Simple Checksum Tool For Windows
+A Simple Checksum Tool For Windows